eclipse-theia/theia-website/src/docs/user_ai.md

 Some agents produce special results, such as buttons (shown in the screenshot above) or code that can be directly inserted.

+### Starting Chat from the Editor

+You can initiate AI chat sessions directly from the editor context.
+To start a session, right-click anywhere in a file - either at the cursor position or with a selection—and choose the "Ask AI" option.
+Alternatively, use the shortcut Ctrl+I to trigger the same action.

+The context of the chat includes information about the current editor state, such as the selected range or the cursor location, which helps the AI provide more relevant responses.
+This approach is particularly useful when you need assistance with specific code segments.

+<video src="../../start-chat-from-editor.webm" controls style="max-width: 100%;"></video>

+The video above demonstrates how Theia Coder can be used to generate a test case for a specific function in a file, starting directly from the editor context.

 ### Agent Pinning
 The *Agent Pinning* feature, reduces the need for repeated agent references.